f5devcentral/f5-agility-labs-firewall/docs/class2/module3/lab1.rst

 this should timeout.

-Ensure that the Irule is working properly, by going back to the AFM rule and setting the iRule back to None.
+..
+ATTENTION:: Ensure that the iRule is working properly, by going back to the AFM rule and setting the iRule back to None.
+Also examine the log files at ``/var/log/ltm`` on the BIG-IP.

-Also look at ``/var/log/ltm`` on the BIG-IP.
+..
+NOTE:: This completes Module 3 - Lab 1

 .. |image98| image:: /_static/class2/image146.png
    :width: 7.05000in